aelse/open5e/source/combat/damage-and-healing.rst

 If a spell or other effect deals damage to **more** **than one target** at the same time, roll the damage once for all of them.
-For example, when a wizard casts *fireball* or a cleric casts *flame strike*, the spell's damage is rolled once for all creatures caught in the blast.
+For example, when a wizard casts :ref:`srd:fireball` or a cleric casts *flame strike*, the spell's damage is rolled once for all creatures caught in the blast.